kertase/neo_anysoftkeyboard/README.md

-#SSH Keyboard
+#neo2 Keyboard
-SSH keyboard layout for AnySoftKeyboard app (BETA).
+neo2 keyboard layout for AnySoftKeyboard app (BETA).
-A handy keyboard for terminal emulators, ssh clients (e.g. connectbot) and any application that requires full keyboard.
-The keyboard learns your frequent used commands as you use it (you need to add your common commands for auto suggestion.)

 #Note
 * Install AnySoftKeyboard to use this keyboard layout.